South America

 Severance Pay

-An employee whose contract is terminated without reasonable cause is entitled to severance pay calculated as 1 month’s salary for every year served or fraction for a more than 3 months period.
+An employee whose contract is terminated without reasonable cause is entitled to severance pay calculated at 1 month’s salary for every year served or fraction for more than a 3 months period.
 Any unused leave must be paid out in the employee’s final salary payment.

 Additional Information